-The manufacturer shall provide the following preliminary information with any request for Approval consideration:
+The manufacturer shall provide the following preliminary information with any request for certification consideration:

-- A complete list of all models, types, sizes, and options for the products or services being submitted for Approval consideration; - General assembly drawings, complete set of manufacturing drawings, materials list, anticipated marking format, piping and electrical schematics, nameplate format, brochures, sales literature, spec. sheets, installation, operation and maintenance procedures; and - The number and location of manufacturing facilities. - All documents shall identify the manufacturer's name, document number or other form of reference, title, date of last revision, and revision level.
+- A complete list of all models, types, sizes, and options for the products or services being submitted for certification consideration; - general assembly drawings, complete set of manufacturing drawings, materials list, anticipated marking format, piping and electrical schematics, nameplate format, brochures, sales literature, spec. sheets, installation, operation, and maintenance procedures; - the number and location of manufacturing facilities; and - all documents shall identify the manufacturer's name, document number or other form of reference, title, date of last revision, and revision level.
 All documents shall be provided with English translation.